Breaking the Metric Voting Distortion Barrier: Mixing Rules

-This mixture of rules does well because there is a sense in which ML and $\beta$-RCB/$\beta$-RaDiUS are complementary.
+This mixture of rules does well because, {in a sense}, ML and $\beta$-RCB/$\beta$-RaDiUS are complementary.
 For the analysis of ML not to have much wiggle room, the curve $r(t)$ should be above the line $\frac12$ very little.
-But then it means that $\alpha(\beta)$ is small for values of $\beta$ that are slightly larger than $\frac12$, and with smaller $\alpha$ and $\beta$, we get much better guarantees in \Cref{thm:rcb-ub} and \Cref{thm:radius-ub}.
+But then $\alpha(\beta)$ is small for values of $\beta$ that are slightly larger than $\frac12$, and with smaller $\alpha$ and $\beta$, we get much better guarantees in \Cref{thm:rcb-ub} and \Cref{thm:radius-ub}.

 The rules will have three parameters: $p$, $B$, and $\rho(\cdot)$.
 Both rules run ML with probability $p$, and otherwise run $\beta$-RCB or $\beta$-RaDiUS where $\beta \in (\frac12, B)$ is drawn from a distribution with probability density function $\rho$.
 It will turn out that in the analysis, we will fix $p$ and $\rho$ as a function of $B$, and then to get the best distortion we just need to optimize a single variable function.
-In the warm-up, the right $\rho$ is just uniform, so to simplify we will omit that parameter.
+In the warm-up, the right $\rho$ is just uniform, so we will omit that parameter.

+{\Cref{thm:root-8} and \Cref{thm:2753} give the distortion guarantees that we can obtain by mixing ML with $\beta$-RCB and $\beta$-RaDiUS respectively.
+The mechanics of the two proofs are nearly identical, leveraging the distortion guarantees proved in \Cref{thm:rcb-ub} and \Cref{thm:radius-ub} for $\beta$-RCB and $\beta$-RaDiUS under the assumption that the metric is $(\alpha, \beta)$-consistent.
+The key difference is that \Cref{thm:radius-ub} gives a stronger bound, so this will directly lead to a stronger distortion guarantee in the end.}